cemkoc/dotfiles-1/README.md

 - [htop] as a replacement for `top`
 - [hub] for interacting with the GitHub API
 - [irssi] terminal-based IRC chat client
+- [ngrok] to expose a local server behind a NAT or firewall to the internet
 - [nvm] for simple Node version management
 - [Screenhero] screen sharing for collaboration in teams
 - [Spectacle] for zero-config window management